-PC members should not serve on the PC more often than every four years (NOTE: For this provision, we do not consider the PC chair to be a “PC member”; indeed, the PC chair is often a recent PC member.).
+PC members should not serve on the PC more often than every three years (NOTE: For this provision, we do not consider the PC chair to be a “PC member”; indeed, the PC chair is often a recent PC member.).

 The PC should aim to achieve a roughly uniform distribution of seniority (from junior to senior).

 The PC chair should strive to avoid the appearance of favoring current and former students, postdocs, colleagues, or collaborators for membership on the PC or ERC (if any).